drsoaring/apl_vk/README.md

 # mcode
 mcode is new computer language for the web and for vector computation.
 The current implementation is a transpiler to Javascript.
-The software is licensed aspen source under Apace 2.0
+The software is licensed as open source under Apace 2.0

 This software is hosted here: